Opening the confirmation email, I read it and hit forward to send to Carver.

 The tips are this.
 Do it the other way around.
 Go Down the South Kaibab Trail, and Up The Bright Angel.
 It is a very long strenuous, demanding TOUGH Hike.
 Start Training Now !
 5000 feet down, and 5000 feet back up.
 It will take you all day, one way down, And Another All Day to Go Back Up.
 Even if you are going to do this in Dec. bring at least One Gallon of Water, Per Person, Per Day.
 You Will Drink every drop, I promise you.
 Wear good fitting hiking boots that are well worn in, to avoid any blisters.
 Use Trekking Poles, they help a lot.
 Take a Good Camera, stop and take photos.
 Make your Backpack as LIGHT as Possible, you will thank yourself for that, on the way back up.
 Be Prepared for 2 EPIC Days.
 This will bring the ” Hero ” out of you.
 Have Fun.

-This sparks debate on the route.
 Fairly heated debate.
-Most posters think that it’s better to go down the South Kaibab Trail due to steepness and lack of water, returning via Bright Angel Trail.
-There are lots of other warnings about equipment, weather, water, food, and more.
-No shortage of shit to fret about here, but lots of encouragement too.
+Most posters think it’s better to go down the South Kaibab Trail due to steepness and lack of water, returning via Bright Angel Trail.
+There are plenty of other warnings about equipment, weather, water, food, and everything in between.
+No shortage of shit to fret about here, but there’s plenty of encouragement too.
 Again I wonder what the hell I’ve gotten us into.
 I also wonder what a crampon is?

 Later that day I receive a private message.
 It’s from the woman who wrote the original post.